• Log in

 Paid advertising

 Paid advertising, often called PPC (Pay-Per-Click) or CPC (Cost-Per-Click), involves bidding on specific keywords to appear when people search for those keywords.
-It’s usually done through platforms like Google Ads or Bing ads and incurs a small fee every time your ad is clicked.
+This type of ad campaign is usually done through platforms like Google Ads or Bing ads and incurs a small fee every time your ad is clicked.

 paid_google_advertising_example